Laguna1989/obsidian_notes/Learnings/books/Derby - Agile Retrospectives.md

 - Learn about the history.
 Study the context, scan the workspace, check cartoons, whiteboards and other artifacts
 - Talk to people
-	- what did this iteration produce? what is going on elsewhere in the companty (layoffs/hirings)?
+	- What did this iteration produce? what is going on elsewhere in the company (layoffs/hirings)?
 What learnings are there from previous retros?
 What are team members feelings?
 - Determine a goal for the retro
 	- "find ways to improve our practices" or "understand reasons behind missed targets"
 - Determine duration: approximately one hour retro per work-week